bobogut/733Asteroids_High_Stakes/patch_notes.md

 For tracking changes and going into greater detail after December 10, 2024.

+Feb 3, 2025
+- Merged MyPose class with LemLib Pose class for less clutter
+- Created a queue system for the ladybrown to decrease downtime
+- Renamed ring storing related enums for ladybrown to "Prime"
+- Fixed a bug with timeout not being properly tracked

 Feb 2, 2025
 - Created a parent class for all the coordiante info as they are all look to do the same thing
 - Removed the need for the coordinateInfo namespace by making the child classes have distinct names from their LemLib counterparts